pointvy/pointvy/README.md

 ## Examples

-Also test it without the `--ignore-unfixed` option to see the difference:
+Test a scan with the `--ignore-unfixed` option to see the difference:

 ```bash
 --ignore-unfixed mariadb
 ```

-Using `latest` tag is a often bad idea (`-s` is for *severity*):
+Using `latest` tag is often a bad idea (`-s` is for *severity*):

 ```bash
 -s HIGH,CRITICAL python:latest
 ```

-Only scan for vulnerabilities in the libraries pacakges:
+Only scan for vulnerabilities in the library packages:

 ```bash
 --vuln-type library jenkins/jenkins